-Committee Date Item Referred by l Constitution and Bylaws May 20181 Review Senate committee structure, specifically: duties, roles, and responsibilities of committees, length of appointment of members and chairs, and related issues.
+Committee Date Item Referred by 1 Constitution and Bylaws May 20181 Review Senate committee structure, specifically: duties, roles, and responsibilities of committees, length of appointment of members and chairs, and related issues.
 Are all the standing & other committees needed?
-SEC Constitution and Bylaws September 2018 Revise the language associated with elections specifically, search and review committees (UNIVERSITY POLICIES>Administration> Search Committees for University Administrators) to ensure clarity about those on which Deans, Associate Deans and Assistant Deans can or should serve in a faculty capacity .
+SEC 2 Constitution and Bylaws September 2018 Revise the language associated with elections specifically, search and review committees (UNIVERSITY POLICIES> Administration> Search Committees for University Administrators) to ensure clarity about those on which Deans, Associate Deans and Assistant Deans can or should serve in a faculty capacity .
 Rationale for CBL: Currently, Senate Officers and others must painfully wend their way through a slew of reverse references to figure this out.
-Senate Officers • Constitution and Bylaws September 2018 Revise the language associated with elections specifically: search and review committees (UNIVERSITY POLICIES>Administration> Search Committee for University Administrators) to ensure clarity about where representation from different Colleges is required.
+Senate Officers 3 Constitution and Bylaws September 2018 Revise the language associated with elections specifically: search and review committees (UNIVERSITY POLICIES> Administration> Search Committee for University Administrators) to ensure clarity about where representation from different Colleges is required.
 Rationale for CBL: To exemplify, the Policy File section covering Presidential searches specifically notes that faculty representatives must be from different Colleges; however, the reverse reference dance (noted above) is required when determining outside faculty members on College of Extended Studies and Library Dean Search Committees (where multiple faculty are elected).
-Senate Officers Constitution and Bylaws November 2018 Examine how the Senate membership would change following an increase in representation for each college (including SDSU Imperial Valley, Library and SSPAR) from 8 to 9 percent of full-time T/TT faculty.
+Senate Officers 4 Constitution and Bylaws November 2018 Examine how the Senate membership would change following an increase in representation for each college (including SDSU Imperial Valley, Library and SSPAR) from 8 to 9 percent of full-time T/TT faculty.
 Examine potential mixed models of representation.
-Senate Officers Academic Resources and Planning November 2018 Explore potential sources of funding for more faculty lines.
-Senate Officers Faculty Affairs November 2018 Investigate challenges in hiring and retention of faculty.
-Senate Officers Constitution and Bylaws April 2019 Research the viability of adding an additional Senate seat for non-MPP staff, open to those who are non-represented.
+Senate Officers 5 Academic Resources and Planning November 2018 Explore potential sources of funding for more faculty lines to replace the Student Success Fee after it expires.
+Senate Officers 6 Faculty Affairs November 2018 Investigate challenges in hiring and retention of faculty.
+Senate Officers 8 Constitution and Bylaws April 2019 Research the viability of adding an additional Senate seat for non-MPP staff, open to those who are non-represented.
 Rationale for CBL: The current membership policy, based on an indefensible and arbitrary criterion, excludes non-represented staff from participating in shared governance.
-Senate Officers Constitution and Bylaws September 2019 Research the viability of additional Senate seat(s) for Graduate Student representation on the university Senate.
-Senate Officers 0 Constitution and Bylaws September 2019 Research the viability of alumnae representation on the University Senate.
-Senate Officers 1 Constitution and Bylaws September 2019 Research the proposed addition of a treasurer and to the Senate Officers.
+Senate Officers 9 Constitution and Bylaws September 2019 Research the viability of additional Senate seat(s) for Graduate Student representation on the university Senate.
+Senate Officers 10 Constitution and Bylaws September 2019 Research the viability of alumnae representation on the University Senate.
+Senate Officers 11 Constitution and Bylaws September 2019 Research the proposed addition of a treasurer and to the Senate Officers.
 Senate Officers